 Tools managers may use to effectively enact change

 The DICE model of change

 - Leaders expecting change in their organization or in their industry

 - Managers tasked with implementing change within their company or unit

 - Individuals seeking to gain change management skills to have more influence in the decision-making process

-Bonita Austin has a background in securities analysis and is a Professor (Lecturer) and the Assistant Department Chair for Entrepreneurship and Strategy in the David Eccles School of Business at the University of Utah, where she has received many teaching awards.
+Bonita Austin has a background in securities analysis and is a Professor (Lecturer) in the Entrepreneurship and Strategy Department at the David Eccles School of Business at the University of Utah, where she has received many teaching awards.
 As an Institutional Investor’s All American All Star Analyst and Senior Vice President at Lehman Brothers, her work was frequently cited in such publications as The Wall Street Journal, The New York Times, Business Week, Fortune, and Forbes.

 Only logged in customers who have purchased this product may leave a review.